As featured in Bulk Handling Review

 Vortex Loading Solutions offer a complete line of versatile options specifically designed to capture fugitive dusts, prevent material waste, and ensure plant and environmental safety in the loading process with low maintenance and service expenses.
 Compared to traditional industry loading equipment, Vortex Loading Spout Systems offer many key benefits.
 Among them is the Vortex Filtration System.

-A Vortex Filtration System are specifically designed to:
+A Vortex Filtration System is specifically designed to:

 They are engineered to capture the fugitive dust emitted from the spouts and deposit it back into the material flow during the loading process, eliminating material loss.
 These systems are more cost-effective than a free-standing dust collection system, which often requires the installation of additional ductwork, discharge airlock and some way to reintroduce the material back into the system.